RsyncProject/rsync/rsync-ssl.1.md

 ## VERSION

-This man page is current for version @VERSION@ of rsync.
+This manpage is current for version @VERSION@ of rsync.

 ## CREDITS